timmahrt/praatIO.js/README.md

 A library for reading and writing textgrid files in javascript.

+Major breaking api changes came with 1.0.1 and 1.0.2 along with lots of bugfixes.
+Ver 1.0 is going to be the alpha version.
+Once it stabilizes (including larger test coverage), I'll up the version to 2.0 and use semantic versioning from there on out.

+Sorry for any inconvenience.

 ## Major revisions

 Ver 1.0 (December 31, 2018)
 - Bugfixes and style refactoring (ES6)
 - Passing linter and building

 Ver 0.0 (June 06, 2015)
 - Support for reading in a longform textgrid as JSON